 This page covers advice and guidelines on low vision.

-C 6.1.1 At present, there is no legally protected title which applies to dispensing opticians or optometrists engaged in low vision work.
-Although all registered dispensing opticians and optometrists may legally conduct low vision assessments and supply all types of low vision aids, those who do not hold the ABDO Honours Diploma in Low Visual Acuity should avoid using any title or designation which might suggest to the public that they hold a specialist qualification in Low Visual Acuity.
+C 6.1.1 Low vision is a core competency of all registered dispensing opticians.
+At present, there is no legally protected title which applies to dispensing opticians or optometrists engaged in low vision work.
+Although all registered dispensing opticians and optometrists may legally conduct low vision assessments and supply all types of low vision aids, those who do not hold the ABDO Honours Diploma in Low Vision should avoid using any title or designation which might suggest to the public that they hold a specialist qualification in Low Vision.

-C 6.1.2 Registered dispensing opticians wishing to specialise in the field of low vision are encouraged to obtain the Honours Diploma in Low Visual Acuity.
+C 6.1.2 Registered dispensing opticians wishing to specialise in the field of low vision are encouraged to obtain the Honours Diploma in Low Vision.

 C 6.2.1 Adequate records should be maintained, ideally on specially designed record cards.